10 Best Things to do in Tokyo, Japan

 It’s honestly a must-do because it makes exploring this huge city so much easier.
 We got to a ton in just one day, without spending hours planning and researching, and we had a blast!

 We visited so many iconic highlights, including the Meiji Jingu Shrine, the Imperial Palace, and Takeshita Street, which is the epicenter of the Harajuku fashion district.
 We loved people-watching here!
-We also went to Asakusa Palace to enjoy a matcha experience.
-We got to grind matcha and participate in a traditional tea ceremony and try some matcha beer and ice cream.
+We also went to the Asakusa Palace to enjoy a matcha experience.
+We got to grind matcha, participate in a traditional tea ceremony, and try some matcha beer and ice cream.

 After lunch, we visited the Senso-ji Temple, which is the oldest in Tokyo, and headed up the Tokyo Skytree to enjoy panoramic views from the Tembo Deck.
 Finally, the day wrapped up with a cruise through the Odaiba District.

-This full day sightseeing tour costs $124 USD including lunch.
-The lunch was a delicious set meal that included karaage, aka Japanese fried chicken, in the grounds of the Asakusa Palace.
+This full-day sightseeing tour includes a delicious lunch with karaage, aka Japanese fried chicken, in the grounds of the Asakusa Palace.
 I definitely suggest booking this tour for your first full day in Tokyo (and doing so before it sells out!).

-This go karting tour allows you to go zipping through the streets of Tokyo!
+This go-karting tour allows you to zip through the streets of Tokyo!
 Honestly, it’s one of the craziest experiences we’ve ever had.
 Zooming through Tokyo’s streets felt like a real-life version of Mario Kart.

 It’s clear that this tour has the novelty factor, but we also got to see a lot of city highlights, too!
 We raced past the Tokyo Tower, zoomed around the Odaiba waterfront area, and enjoyed views of the famous Rainbow Bridge.

-The tour costs $128 USD and you get about 2 hours out on the road.
+The tour is a great deal, and you get about 2 hours out on the road.
 We had to show our passports and international driving permits, but the rules vary according to where your license is from.
 You can check the specifics here (and the thousands of great reviews!).

 4. Take a food tour of the Tsukiji Fish Market